fbpx ...

 Construction notice URL: PortlandsTO Construction Notices

 Note: The Waterfront BIA is not the constructor of any of these projects and aggregates this information as a courtesy to its members.
-As such, the information may be incomplete or out of date.
+Further, these summaries are generated with the assistance of AI tools.
+As such, the information may be incomplete, incorrect, or out of date.
 Please reach out to the contact noted in the linked construction notices if you have any questions or concerns regarding this work, and review the below-linked websites for further information on these and other construction projects through the area.
 If you have any questions or concerns, please get in touch with Oliver Hierlihy, Director, Operations: oliver@waterfrontbia.com

 • Waterfront Toronto (under “construction notices”) LINK